watacodes/Etch-A-Sketch/README.md

-# Etch-A-Sketch project.
+# The Etch-A-Sketch project.

-## This is a project from The Odin Project.
+This is the Etch-A-Sketch Project.

+I used HTML, CSS, and Vanilla JS to create this single page application.

+## Functions

+- Added RGB support.
+- Sketch board size change.